 Investors can also trade collectible coins, which can be found on online platforms such as eBay.
 Investors should do their research or seek expert advice before investing in art and collectibles, to ensure that they understand the true value of the investment as well as to ensure they are dabbling in only authentic goods.

 A cryptocurrency is a digital or virtual currency designed to work as a medium of exchange.
 Cryptocurrency trading does not require a high start-up capital and opportunities to enter the market are 24/7.
-The value of cryptocurrencies are widely known to be volatile and unpredictable.
+The value of cryptocurrencies is widely known to be volatile and unpredictable.
 Similar to stocks, investors trade cryptocurrency on stock exchanges.
 There are two ways to obtain cryptocurrency, through “mining” and or buying them from a trading platform.
 There are many trading platforms now in Singapore that enable you to buy and sell cryptocurrencies.
 Cryptocurrencies are presently unregulated in Singapore and most of the world.
 Due to the lack of regulations, cryptocurrencies are highly volatile and investor sentiments tend to fluctuate wildly.